How we found our E8500 DD-WRT router.

 Because everything Linksys makes on the software front is pure shit due to their unholy alliance with Cisco.
 Also, according to Linksys themselves.
 OpenVPN is only available on their most expensive routers as a method planned obsolesce and to up-sell only the most expensive routers to users.
 We decided to start looking up how to image our router with something a little more open-source.

-We highly encourage people to visit the source blog as we strongly believe in giving credit where credit it due within the blogging community.
+We highly encourage people to visit the source blog as we strongly believe in giving credit where credit is due within the blogging community.
 This entry does not replicate his blog article but instead simply records our experiences with what we encountered when converting the software on our Linksys router to something more usable.

-TearDown of the LinkSys E8500.
+TearDown of the Linksys E8500.

 Unlike routers such as the Netgear where you don’t even have to pop the router open.
 Linksys with their infinite wisdom ROM-locked their firmware!
 Preventing any unauthorized files from being uploaded into their router.
 I suppose this feature prevents users from grabbing a JPG file, uploading said file, and bricking their router and getting a bad review on NewEgg.
 But for users such as ourselves which loath factory firmware this is a bit of a challenge.
 But there’s a way to do it.
 We must first get down to the circuit board!

-Oh noes!
+Oh, noes!
 You now know my SSID and password which will be made irrelevant shortly!

 Even after removing all of the screws you are doing to need a pick or a flat head screwdriver to pry the case open.
 Most hardware manufacturers clip cases to pass the UL drop test to make sure it does not fly into a million pieces when it hits the ground.
-But linksys took it to a whole new level using LCD bezel clips to hold the clam-shell together.
-Linksys REALLY does not want you inside of this thing!
+But Linksys took it to a whole new level using LCD bezel clips to hold the clam-shell together.
+Linksys does not want you inside of this thing!